Skip to content

 # Rust benchmarks

-cargo bench --release
+cargo bench --bench marc_benchmarks

 # Python benchmarks

-pytest tests/python/ --benchmark-only -v
+uv run pytest tests/python/ -m "benchmark and not slow" --benchmark-only -v

 Test Fixtures